Shortcuts

 Puzzles that resemble abstract drawings you have to give a sense, are known as "droodles".
 These kinds of puzzles were popularized in the U.S. by Roger Price's 1953 book "Droodles".
 The trademarked name 'droodle' is a portmanteau word suggesting both 'doodle' and 'riddle'.
 But the droodles or indovinelli grafici have been known since the Renaissance in Italy.
 One of the oldest droodles – representing a blind beggar behind a street corner – was drawn by the Italian painter Agostino Carracci (1557–1602).

 But what exactly is a "Droodle"?
 It is actually a kind of minimal cartoon featuring rather abstract pictorial elements accompanied by an implicit question: "What is it?".
-A punch line (usually a funny description, see image further below) finally made the cartoon obvious.
+A punch line (usually a funny description, see images further below) finally made the cartoon obvious.

 Droodles are based on the pareidolia (payr-eye-DOH-lee-uh), an innate human tendency to impose a pattern on random or ambiguous shapes.
 Astronomer Carl Sagan claimed that the tendency to see faces in tortillas, clouds, cinnamon buns, and the like is an evolutionary trait.
 He wrote: